THE END

 My ongoing project is completing my 2nd book ‘The Feedback Loop Theory’.
 Please see The Theories tab for details.
 This is a live ‘meta tool’ essay to encourage people to make art, please share as you see fit…the continuation of the studio will mainly swing into theory writing and creative system building from now on, with S.E.T.S theory as the next paper to complete.

 Unfortunately I’ve had to retire the photographer arm of my studio for a number of reasons.
 Firstly, a long term lack of bookings (over a period of 5 or more years), as the current business model is a wholesale outsourcing of media teams at electronic music events.
-As I’ve not been allowed to join any of these teams due to gatekeeping, I’ve been stopped from working within this field entirely.
-I’ve also had severe career blacklisting & intimidation complications from pre-filing an IPEC civil claim in the past year (against Sam Neill & Sebastian Weingartshofer of Worship Artists).
-This included being reported to the police for harassment by the defendants in what I perceive as an attempt to halt civil proceedings, & to remove the information on the Sarah Ginn XX Sub Focus page off this site (for which I received no charges).
+I’ve not been allowed to join any of these teams due to gatekeeping by my largely male photographer peers, so I’ve been stopped from working within this field entirely.
+I’ve also had severe career blacklisting & intimidation complications from pre-filing an IPEC copyright infringement civil claim in the past year (against photographer Sam Neill & Sebastian Weingartshofer of Worship Artists).
+This included being reported to the police for harassment by the defendants in what I perceive as an attempt to halt civil proceedings (for which I received no charges).
+It was also carried out in an effort to remove the infringement evidence on the Sarah Ginn XX Sub Focus page off this site by (in my opinion) weaponising police time.
 This is currently the main issue that has stopped me continuing, as I personally find it unsafe for me to remain.
-Plus, all my work & support network has vanished due to booking agent politics surrounding the IP dispute & smear campaigns from the defendants.
+Plus, all my work & support network (blacklisting) has vanished due to booking agent politics surrounding the IP dispute & ongoing smear campaigns from the defendants since early 2023 (which via Sam Neill, unfortunately amplified the misogyny I already experienced from my male peers).
 Thirdly, there is an overcrowding of new photographers in music photography and fewer events.
 Fourthly, I’m only hired/recommended by women at a 80/20 percent split, so I was never considered for 3/4 of the roles available on a freelance basis.
 The last reason, is an incredibly good assumption.
 Many prospective clients thought I was overrun with work, would be too expensive or wouldn’t want to do the job.
 So many people assumed that nobody ever approached me directly.
 They were not aware of these issues and due to the previously mentioned gatekeeping, I couldn’t contact them to say otherwise.
 So many varied factors came into play.
 Some good, some circumstantial and some bad.

 To rectify, I’ve carried out my own extensive marketing (since 2019 at least) to gain new clients across all photography sectors (not just music) and released a whole book of work, which did garner a very small handful of shoots.
 But in general I’ve just been unable to resolve this recurring problem, for which I have no solution.
-With one booking on average gained a month (since mid 2019 and less after COVID), continuing as a photographer is now no longer feasible financially (& I’ve now had to sell all my kit).
-Ultimately the frustration of these incidents, and the long term unwarranted bullying & ostracism I’ve experienced has now become detrimental to my personal wellbeing.
-All these factors have caused an ongoing creative/emotional burnout & depression (particularly after the police involvement for publicly stating IP theft which made me seriously ill).
-I’ve stopped taking photos almost entirely since September 2024 (even for personal enjoyment), only picking up the camera once since then.
-So now I’ve officially closed this part of my business.
+With one booking on average gained a month (since mid 2019 and less after COVID), continuing as a photographer is now no longer feasible financially.
+I’ve now had to sell parts of my kit to pay off debts.
+Ultimately the frustration of these incidents, and the long term & unwarranted ostracism I’ve experienced has now become detrimental to my personal wellbeing.
+All these factors combined have caused an ongoing creative/emotional burnout & severe depression.
+Particularly after the police investigation to (in my opinion) halt the IPEC civil case, which was traumatic.
+Since September 2024 I’ve only picked up the camera once (even just for personal enjoyment).
+So for now, I’ve made the decision to officially close this part of my business due to the listed incidents.
+Obviously this isn’t what I want, but my hand has been forced.

-My career change will now be shifted into obtaining a new 9-5 role within social housing/construction (as I’m currently unemployed and need a new challenge).
+My career change will now be shifted into obtaining a new 9-5 employment within social housing/construction (because I need to start earning ASAP, having been effectively unemployed for a very prolonged period).
 I’ll also continue to write The Theories in the interim period in my spare time.
-This time will also be used to experiment with different visual mediums ad hoc.
-Honing my writing is an important path to focus on currently and the best tonic for my creativity and my mind.
-The right ‘frequency’ as such.
-Those theories were born because I’d not been given any opportunities to take pictures commercially.
+This will be used to experiment with different visual mediums ad hoc.
+Honing my writing is an important path to focus on currently and the best tonic for my creativity and my mind, the right ‘frequency’ as such.
+Those theories were partly born because I’d not been given any opportunities to take pictures commercially.
 Which is an incredibly good result and something that should be highly celebrated despite these circumstances.
 I’ve ‘evolved’ or adapted to the current status quo by switching mediums and I really enjoy writing.
 This has subsequently led to a lot of discoveries and insights surrounding music that I’m absolutely fascinated by.
-It’s probably led to the most profound work I’ve ever produced.
+It’s probably led to the most profound & important work I’ve ever produced.
+This has SOUL & I love this kind of purposeful work.
 The intention of essays such as The Feedback Loop Theory, is more authentically ‘me’ & a worthwhile endeavour to develop.
-As it is a meta tool to encourage creativity, confidence and a sense of wonder within all people from every walk of life.
+It also preserves my optimism around music.
+As those theories are designed as a meta tools to encourage creativity, confidence and a sense of wonder within all people from every walk of life.

 But…I am really going to miss photography, music photography in particular.
-In truth, I’m incredibly sad that I can’t be a photographer anymore despite my best efforts.
-But due to the factors I’ve detailed, who wants to remain working in such an arena at this time?
-The music industry is the ‘BAD PLACE’ rather than the ‘GOOD PLACE’ of what music is as a magical medium, and it has always been this way.
+But due to these factors, who wants to remain working in such an arena at this time?
+The music industry in the realms of music photography is the ‘BAD PLACE’ rather than the ‘GOOD PLACE’ of what music is as a magical medium, and it has always been this way.
 It’s a paradox, the warring of opposing and illogical forces/actions.
 Which neatly explains my situation.
-That ultimately I was considered so much of a threat due to my talent by my direct peers (& for exposing various suspect incidents, along with discrimination), I’ve been completely forced/harassed out as a result.
-So rather than dwell on it, because it’s the wrong frequency, I’m walking away to regain my equilibrium/recover financially and realise it was never about me.
+That ultimately I was considered so much of a threat due to my talent (& being a minority photographer made that envy much worse) I’ve unfortunately been completely shut out as a result.
+My exposure of various suspect incidents at the top of the industry was also the icing on the cake.
+So rather than dwell on it - because it’s the wrong frequency - I’m walking away/moving on to regain my equilibrium/recover and realise it was never about me.
 It’s really about the gifts & insights I naturally have, and the internal insecurities that arise in others when you exhibit them.
 Which you know, sucks, because everyone has unique skills and mine are no better or more important than anyone else’s.
-But the music industry harbours a lot of ego, prejudice & elitism and just…runs like this.
-So its not personal, it is what it is.
+But the music industry has always harboured ego, prejudice & elitism within it and just…runs like this.
+So its really not personal, it is what it is.
 Maybe I should take it as a very extreme backhanded compliment?
-These suppressive situations operate just like physics, they are an equal and opposite reaction to how good I am as a music photographer.
-To transmute this oppression (which many minorities experience in this field), I must research and write about how music can become the very opposite to its current state, by looking at it from a positive & inclusive point of view (which will subsequently change the industry in time).
-Therefore shapeshifting music into a true force of good within society, ultimately its true purpose.
+These situations operate just like physics, they are an equal and opposite reaction to how good I am as a music photographer.
+To transmute this oppression, I must research and write about how music can become the very opposite to its current suppressive format.
+Because when bad situations happen, you meet it with the opposing emotional state.
+Then magically, the issue vanishes.
+This will be achieved by looking at it via a positive point of view (which will subsequently change the underlying issues in the industry for the better).

-Naturally, the best thing to do now is to shift focus to achieve this, let all that stress go and follow the Wu-Wei, then new opportunities in other mediums I’ve not thought of yet will present themselves (and concentrate on having more fun).
+Naturally, the best thing to do now is to swop my focus to achieve this, let all that stress go and follow the Wu-Wei.
+Then new opportunities in other mediums I’ve not thought of yet will present themselves (and concentrate on having more fun).
 As this is a studio that can really be anything, which is exciting to consider.
 I also do think this situation is part of some grand plan for me & only good will come from it, so I’m trusting the process on that one.
-It’s currently a form of protection in my opinion.
 So it’s not for me to predict or plan my next step, but hand it over to a higher power while I refine the academic theory I’m producing.
-There is still a pen and paper to hand and magic surrounds me, time to tap into that flow.
-At some point someone will grant me a high end & forward thinking opportunity within photography (music or otherwise).
-But I can’t control when & who that will be, and I’ll only accept the very best treatment from now on.
-So I’ll just assume it’s on its way and will come at the most optimal hour once everything is more balanced.
-Or ‘at ease’.
+I am also extremely thankful to have another medium I enjoy as a new outlet, and this writing is important, as it breaks down the ‘system’ of music.
+At some point someone will grant me an ethical, high end & forward thinking opportunity within photography (music or otherwise).
+But, I can’t control when & who that will be.
+Plus, I’ll only shoot again should there be an offer that’s too good to refuse, where I’m treated equally and with respect.
+If that doesn’t ever come to pass I’m fine with never being a photographer again.
+So I’ll just assume I will be, and that perfect photographic role/commission will arrive at the most optimal hour when everything is more balanced.
+Or ‘at ease’, because I’m still recovering.
 So this is the correct place for me, with the least resistance, for the time being…

 ‘Intelligence is the ability to adapt to change’